Best new mixing plugins, effects and VST instruments out this week

 In music production, plugins are software add-ons that expand the capabilities of your DAW; these could be virtual instruments and creative effects, EQ and compressors, or tools that make editing a lot more manageable.

 Below is a rolling list of the new plugin releases that catch our eye, so you can keep on top of any software goodies you may have missed that could be essential to your production process.
-We update this rolling list on a weekly basis, so be sure to check back regularly for the latest virtual instruments, effects, mixing plugins and more.
+We update this list every week, so be sure to check back regularly for the latest virtual instruments, effects, mixing plugins and more.
+Happy producing!

 Latest virtual instruments, effects and mixing plugins